luzhang06/AzureMachineLearningGallery/tutorial/tutorial2-create-your-component.md

 ```

 To upgrade these pseudo code to fit XGBRegressorEvaluation defination, we need 2 steps:
 1. Parse the inputs from args.
+Generally, use 'argparse.ArgumentParser' and 'add_argument' to get all input values from command.
 2. Prepare your data for prediction and evaluation.
+Leverage 'load_data_frame_from_directory' to convert input 'DataFrameDirectory' data to Pandas DataFrame.

 You could try to follow the [XGBRegressorTraining](../components/automobile-price-prediction/xgboost-regressor-training/XGBRegressorTraining.py) py code for an example.
 We also prepared a finalizaed [__XGBRegressorEvaluation py code__](../components/automobile-price-prediction/xgboost-regressor-evaluation/XGBRegressorEvaluation.py) for your reference.